ietf-wg-nmop/IETF-Meetings/119/agenda.md

 # Incident Management (25 min)

 Goals:
-* Clarify the intended scope for this work (network, service, etc.)
+* Clarify the problem to be solved (network, service, etc.)
-* Clarify how this effort fits within the overall ecosystem
+* Clarify how this effort fits with the overall SDO ecosystem
-* Agree on required actions to ensure this effort is useful for operators + a coordination is in place early in the process
+* Agree on required actions to ensure this effort is useful for operators + a SDO coordination is in place early in the process

 ## Incident Management for Network Services (10 min)